Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The distribution system depends upon the type of cooling tower according to air-to-water flow.
 Cross-flow cooling towers use a gravity-flow distribution system where the water is distributed at an elevation above the fill.
 For counter-flow cooling towers, pressurized water spray systems are utilized.

-The drift eliminators prevent escape of water droplets by creating sudden changes in the path of the air stream.
-As the air stream passes, large water droplets impact the walls of the drift eliminator causing these water to fall back into the cooling tower.
+The drift eliminators prevent the escape of water droplets by creating sudden changes in the path of the air stream.
+As the air stream passes, large water droplets impact the walls of the drift eliminator, causing the water to fall back into the cooling tower.

-Air intake louvers are a part of the cooling tower that serves as a block for water splash-out, noise and debris.
-Louvers are common to cross-flow cooling towers, and are located above the cold water basin, at the bottom of the panel where the fill is packed, and are placed completely around the tower.
+Air intake louvers are a part of the cooling tower that serves as a block for water splash-out, noise, and debris.
+They are a common part of cross-flow cooling towers, and are located above the cold water basin, at the bottom of the panel where the fill is packed, and are placed completely around the tower.

 This acts as a support to the fan cylinders and as a structural member to transmit loads throughout the tower frame.

-- Flow-control valves are used to equalize flow from different distribution basins, or water level on cells of a multiple-cell cooling tower.
+Flow-control valves are used to equalize flow from different distribution basins, or water levels, on cells of a multiple-cell cooling tower.